 Listening to the painful scrape of my luggage against the tile of the terminal, I knew that I had over packed.
 As I lugged my fifty-two pound (twenty-four kilo) bag through the airport, I frowned.
 I wished someone had warned me of the dangers of over-packing for Discipleship Training School (DTS).
 Even with a packing list, I just wasn’t sure what to bring!

-So, in order to help other girls avoid my unfortunate fate, I set off to nail down exactly what one would need to bring for DTS.
+So, in order to help others avoid my unfortunate fate, I set off to nail down exactly what someone should bring to DTS.

-Geneva R. did her DTS in Panama in 2007.
+Geneva did her DTS in Panama.
 Explaining the cultural norms of the place, she advises students to first study up on the location of their YWAM center.
 Before you put a single item in your bag, check to make sure it is socially acceptable in the society in which you will be living.
 A loose tank top and capris are socially acceptable in Panama, but that may not be the case in Thailand.

 “Focus on where you’ll be going,” Geneva says.
 “In Panama, I was focused on where I would explore.”